I’ve had the misfortune of having to make many travel insurance claims – I travel a lot – and I’ve never had a travel insurance claim refused.

 It probably helps that I used to be a lawyer.
 A consumer protection lawyer, to be exact.
 So, reading fine print and knowing my rights is kind of my bag.

 Yet still, even for me – the lady that used to live and breathe legal paper work – filling in a travel insurance claim is painful.

-However, with this latest flurry of paperwork, it seemed like a good opportunity for me to talk you through what I do to make a successful travel insurance claim.
-The devil is in the detail, but making a successful insurance claim is usually just a case of taking your time when you fill in your form.
+However, with this latest flurry of paperwork, it seemed like a good opportunity for me to talk you through what I do to make a successful claim.
+The devil is in the detail, but it is usually just a case of taking your time when you fill in your form.